In the Trump Era, America Is Racing Toward Peak Polarization

 Unsurprisingly, these sentiments closely match partisan preferences.
 According to this same poll, 82 percent of self-identified Republicans approve of Trump’s job performance, 46 percent of them strongly.
 Seventy-nine percent of self-identified Democrats disapprove of Trump’s job performance, 65 percent of them strongly.
 These grassroots Americans are really, really at odds.

 That becomes even more obvious when the possibility of impeachment is introduced.
 Seventy-one percent of Democrats want Congress to initiate impeachment proceedings.
-Over half of these impeachment supporters say he’s unfit to serve, whether or not he has committed an impeachable offense.
+Over half of these impeachment supporters say Trump is unfit to serve, whether or not he has committed an impeachable offense.
 Seventy-six percent of Republicans oppose the idea.

 For all the talk about anti-Trump Republicans and moderate Democrats, the truth is there is not a lot of support out there for anything other than the highly partisan approach Trump and the congressional GOP have taken this year, and for what some Democrats have called “the resistance.”

-When we get to the point where nobody is left between Trump supporters and impeachment supporters, maybe that will finally become obvious: there really isn’t any middle ground right now.
+When we get to the point where nobody is left between Trump supporters and impeachment supporters, maybe that will finally become obvious: There really isn’t any middle ground right now.